 - And, of course, other details uncovered in conversation.

 So what does this actually mean in terms of costs for your program?

 All programs are virtual only at this time.
-Prices for in-person presentation run approximately 25 to 30 percent higher than the virtual program cost, depending upon location; travel and lodging expenses are additional.
+Prices for in-person presentation run approximately 30 to 35 percent higher than the virtual program cost, depending upon location.

 Why the wide range?
 Well, that’s where those unknowns come in: the things we’ll talk about as we identify the desired outcomes and measures for your program.

 Follow-up coaching, whether one-on-one or group, is separate and costs are listed below.